MidnightsFX/arkswarm/README.md

 - Automatic updates, server will check for ark updates on a regular interval and when it finds one, will wait until the server is empty and stop, update and start back up (this applies to mods too)
 - Automatic installation of mods, no longer do you need to copy windows files to your linux server to install new mods or update existing ones.
 - Sharable configuration, configuration files for ark are generated from variables provided to the container.
 Meaning you can have multiple servers running with the same shared values easily.
+- partial configuration file support, you can define configurations for a variety of things in seperate files, using the new loose configuration file support

 Planned features:
 - Proper local clustering support, currently you can run multiple servers, but automatic cluster connectivity and configuration is not handled yet.